disco85/xfce4-meta-theme/README.md

 xfce4-meta-theme {-list|-save [NAME|PATH]|-load {NAME|PATH|_prev|_last}}
 ```

-I.e., optionally you can pass a name or a full path when you save a theme,
+I.e., optionally you can pass a name or a full path when you save a meta-theme,
-the same - when you load a theme.
+the same - when you load a meta-theme.

-Also for loading special theme names are available like "_prev" and "_last".
+When loading meta-themes, you can also use special names like "_prev" and "_last".

-All themes are saved by default in: `~/.local/share/xfce4-metathemes`.
+All meta-themes are saved by default in: `~/.local/share/xfce4-metathemes`.

 ## xfce4-terminal-profile

 Very similar to `xfce4-meta-theme` but manage only the terminal.
 It was written
 before `xfce4-meta-theme`.

-Better use `xfce4-meta-theme`!
+Better use `xfce4-meta-theme`.

 Planned: support of array properties.